 2. Myburgh JA, Finfer S, Bellomo R, et al: Hydroxyethyl starch or saline for fluid resuscitation in intensive care.
 N Engl J Med 367(20): 1901-1911, 2012. doi: 10.1056/NEJMoa1209759.

 Standard, large (eg, 14- to 16-gauge) peripheral IV catheters are adequate for most fluid resuscitation.
-With an infusion pump, they typically allow infusion of 1 L of crystalloid in 10 to 15 minutes and 1 unit of packed red blood cells in 20 minutes.
-For patients at risk of exsanguination, a large (eg, 8.5 French) central venous catheter provides more rapid infusion rates; a pressure infusion device can infuse 1 unit of packed red blood cells in < 5 minutes.
+With an infusion pump, they typically allow infusion of 1 L of crystalloid in 10 to 15 minutes and 1 unit of red blood cells in 20 minutes.
+For patients at risk of exsanguination, a large (eg, 8.5 French) central venous catheter provides more rapid infusion rates; a pressure infusion device can infuse 1 unit of red blood cells in < 5 minutes.

 Patients in shock typically require and tolerate infusion at the maximum rate.
-Adults are given 1 L of crystalloid (20 mL/kg in children) or, in hemorrhagic shock, 5 to 10 mL/kg of colloid or packed red blood cells, and the patient is reassessed.
+Adults are given 1 L of crystalloid (20 mL/kg in children) or, in hemorrhagic shock, 5 to 10 mL/kg of colloid or red blood cells, and the patient is reassessed.
 An exception is a patient with cardiogenic shock who typically does not require large volume infusion.

 The actual end point of fluid therapy in shock is to optimize tissue perfusion.
 However, this parameter is not measured directly.
 Surrogate end points include clinical indicators of end-organ perfusion and measurements of preload.